slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 "How often our early triumphs turn us into a kind of caricature of ourselves."
 -- Robert Greene [1959]*

-> *"If you aren’t growing you’re dying."
--- Tony Robbins [1960]*

 ### On introversion and insecurity

 <!--
+> *"If you’re a friend to everybody, you’re an enemy to yourself"  -- Mike Tyson*

 - Most people are not extremes.
 Most things are not binary.
 Introvert is not shyness.
 Imagine a introvertness scale from 1 to 7.
 It’s hard to pass from a 2 to 7 but you can pass from 2 to a 3 or 4.

-> *"If you’re a friend to everybody, you’re an enemy to yourself"  -- Mike Tyson* -->
+- having to go to school on your birthday and everyone pointing it out / can i ask you a question?
+99% people get frightened.
+-->

 > *"You think you are an introvert because you like being alone.
 But in reality you just love being in peace.
 And you’re actually extroverted around people who bring you peace."